Qatar announces Israel-Hamas truce-for-hostages deal that would pause Gaza fighting, bring more aid

 But the structure of the deal could weaken Israel from various directions.

-Any lull would give Hamas and its shadowy leader, Yehya Sinwar, a chance to regroup after suffering heavy losses during the fighting, especially if Hamas drags things out with additional hostage releases.
+Any pause would give Hamas and its shadowy leader, Yehya Sinwar, a chance to regroup after suffering heavy losses during the fighting, especially if Hamas drags things out with additional hostage releases.

 Israel claims to have killed thousands of Hamas fighters, though it has not presented evidence, and destroyed parts of the group’s underground tunnel system.
 But Israeli officials acknowledge much of the group’s infrastructure remains intact.